 “She’s a cute little toy,” the woman remarks to Chase.
 “You’ve always had good taste in toys.”

-“I’ve always had good taste in everything,” the man smirks as he plops down on a nearby chair, kicking up his feet over the glass table.
+“I’ve always had good taste in everything,” the man smirks.
+He plops down on a nearby chair, kicking up his feet over the glass table.

 Celia: Oh.
 Oh God.
 She was right.
 There’s a body.
-There’s a body and they caught her and they brought her back to the scene, and this woman is carrying her like she weighs nothing, and she’s going to end up just like him and all she wanted was to forget her problems for a tiny minute at a bar with a stranger and now she’s in the middle of a murder scene and there is blood everywhere and somewhere off in the distance she can hear her mother screaming and—
+There’s a body and they caught her and they brought her back to the scene.
+This woman is carrying her like she weighs nothing, and she’s going to end up just like him.
+All she wanted was to forget her problems for a tiny minute at a bar with a stranger.
+Now she’s in the middle of a murder scene and there is blood everywhere and somewhere off in the distance she can hear her mother screaming and—